Application Process

 Academic Prerequisites

-The academic requirements for admission to Noorda-COM are the following:
+The preferred minimum academic requirements for admission to Noorda-COM are the following:

 Medical College Admissions Test (MCAT)